-I didn’t get the sense that M.I.B. is destined for a career as a pop star, but she didn’t let that stop her from completing the assignment.
-If it wasn’t for the hard-to-ignore stunts from Anetra and Jax, I think she could’ve been in the top.
+I didn’t get the sense that M.I.B. is destined for a career as a pop star based on her talk-singing, but she didn’t let that stop her from completing the assignment.
+If it wasn’t for the hard-to-ignore stunts from Anetra and Jax, I think M.I.B. could’ve been in the top.

 Even as a noted despiser of chaps, I have to admit this was a glorious runway.
 This Ride’em Cowgirl outfit is stoned within an inch of its life, has plenty of motion thanks to its fringe, and works perfectly for Mistress Isabelle’s proportions.
 If I could change one thing it would be to double the size of her hat, but that’s a minor quibble.

 Beyond serving the best trio of looks this episode.
 M.I.B also served one of the most memorable personalities.
 Her quick pivot from shading Sugar & Spice to taking them under her wing was one of the most motherly moves we’ve seen on this show since Bianca Del Rio loaned her cincher to Adore.
 Even when Sugar & Spice mistook Isabelle’s sisterly shade with Irene Dubois, M.I.B. only read them for a moment and then invited them to be a part of the joke.